 Stepwell or Baori is a type of ancient water storage tank where water can be accessed through a flight of steps.

-For one, Panna Meena Kund is the only well-restored and functional stepwell in Jaipur.
+For one, Panna Meena Ka Kund is the only well-restored and functional stepwell in Jaipur.
 It belongs to an era when piped water didn’t exist.
-These days, it’s not used for the purpose, for which it was originally built.
+These days, it’s not used for the purpose for which it was originally built.
 It has served its purpose for many centuries.
-The Baori or Bawri was part of the community and society residing around it.
-It served as a prime source of drinking water especially when the deficient rainfall period.
+The Baori or Bawri were part of the community and society residing around it.
+It used to serve as a prime source of drinking water especially during the deficient rainfall period.
 It is an eight-story step-well and was designed in such a way that one could reach water at any level using a flight of steps.
 There are many other Stepwells in Rajasthan and Gujarat that are much bigger and more ornate than this one.
-Even that, Panna Meena Kund is beautiful in its own way.
+Even so, Panna Meena Kund is beautiful in its own way.

 Some sources have mentioned that it is in Panna Meena Kund that Rajputs killed Meena chiefs who ruled Amer and thereby came to control this town.
 None of the popular history books mentions this.
-What we do know is that before 11 century it was Meenas who ruled Amer.
-It is unlikely that Panna Meena Kund dates before the 11th century.
+What we do know is that before the 11th century, it was Meenas who ruled Amer.
+Panna Meena Kund is unlikely to date prior to the 11th century.
 In the absence of records, people add their own versions and stories.
 The fact is we know very little about its history.

 This Baori is not in use anymore, as I mentioned above.
 However, it serves as a playground for the local boys; they congregate and organize diving and swimming competitions.

-A few of these pictures can be found in my previous post-Jaipur in Sawan/ Fun-WPC
+A few of these Panna Meena Ka Kund pictures can be found in my previous post-Jaipur in Sawan/ Fun-WPC

 Although it’s not on a regular tourist itinerary, some guides and tour operators do take tourists around this step-well for a tour.
 Recently, some Bollywood movies were shot here due to which it has gained prominence.